 Now here comes the best of inferences and goes like this!
 Students come up with stories; funny, weird or spooky and using the template tell us the why, when or how of the incidents, to justify their inferences.

-Students of grades 4 and above are sure to don a Sherlock Holmes cap as they get going with deriving certain conclusions.
+Kids are sure to don a Sherlock Holmes cap as they get going with deriving certain conclusions.
 Watch them observing clues in these statements and unravel a mystery or two!

 Here we have character descriptions implying certain traits or qualities, both directly and indirectly.
 It will be a meaningful practice for students in distinguishing these characterizations using inferring skills.